digshake/CSJavaWUSTL/_sources/Module5-Methods/assignment.rst

 Zombies
 =====================

-This assignment is the first step in a sequence of assignments that will simulate `zombies <https://en.wikipedia.org/wiki/Zombie>`_!
-In this part you will prepare the simulation data and display the entities being simulated (the zombies and non-zombies/humans).
-In the next part (Assignment 5) we will actually simulate the interaction between the two.

 There are a few reasons for this choice of subject matter:

 * These assignments show a real-world application of computing.
 The structure we will create is used in many simulations and games, and computer scientists often do similar work to visualize data and understand natural phenomena.